asketsus/Wikicode-Doc/README.md

 #Wikicode-Doc

-Wikicode-Doc provides source-code in Latex programming language and images of the documents necessaries for Wikicode project documentation, together with user-friendly documentation (PDF files with Latex export).
-Documentation is in spanish.
+Wikicode-Doc provides source-code in Latex programming language and images of the documents necessaries for Wikicode project documentation, together with user-friendly documentation (PDF files after Latex export).
+Documentation in spanish.

 ######Version:
 20120903